 For convenience when carrying or transporting your miter saw from one place to another, a carrying handle has been provided on top of the saw arm.
 To transport, turn off and unplug your saw, then lower the saw arm and lock it in the down position.
-Lock saw arm by pushing the lock pin to the left.
+Lock saw arm by depressing the lock pin.